Ovarian Cancer Screening

 A family history of ovarian cancer is an important risk factor in developing the disease.
 A family history of breast cancer and or bowel cancer are also risk factors.
 Some families are found to carry genes which increase their risk of developing ovarian cancer.
 Your doctor will be able to discuss your individual risk with you.

 Women who carry these genes are often recommended to have surgery to remove their ovaries or screening with a pelvic ultrasound and CA125 level at regular intervals, sometimes every 6-12 months.
 Although the optimal screening interval is not known.

 Ultrasound can be a useful tool for assessing the ovaries, particularly post menopause.

 The blood test CA125 screens for a protein found in the blood that can be produced by ovarian cancer cells.
 It can be raised for many reasons including menstruation, endometriosis and ovarian cysts.
 Half of all women with early disease do not have an elevated level, so it should not be used alone.

 Transvaginal ultrasound will help in assessing why a CA125 level is raised and may even find early disease that a CA125 level may have missed.
 But not all early cancers are seen on ultrasound, so if your symptoms persist, your family doctor or gynaecologist will wish to know.

 How do I arrange for ovarian cancer screening?

 If your doctor believes you are at risk and require screening, they will refer you for further testing.
-Once you have your referral, please call an Ultrasound Care practice most convenient to you to arrange for your appointment.
+Once you have your referral, please call an Ultrasound Care practice that is most convenient to you in Sydney to arrange for your appointment.